Components

 • The Configuration Database is the central store of configuration information in the SDP.
 It is the means by which the components communicate with each other and it is implemented using etcd.

 • The Queue Connector Tango devices provide the interface for exchanging real-time data with other telescope subsystems over Tango.
-Within the SDP the data travel over the data queues to and from processing deployments.
+Within the SDP, the data travel over the data queues to and from processing deployments.

 • The Console provides a command-line interface to the configuration database to control and monitor the system.
+This is mainly a developer interface.

 • The Processing Controller controls the execution of processing blocks.
 It detects them by monitoring the configuration database.
 To execute a processing block, it requests the deployment of the corresponding script by creating an entry in the configuration database.